BC&G LAYOUT by Brooks Stover, MMR*

 2. Swandale on the left, Cressmont on right

-4. That's me standing in the Dundon alcove, the part of the layout currently still under construction.
+4. That's me standing in the Dundon alcove.
+Like the rest of the layout, this part is now completed

 This is the way the room looked at the beginning of construction.
 Notice that the sky has been painted but the carpet is not yet down.
 The ceiling and lighting is under construction.
 Compare with Photo 1!

 The last section of track had been laid the month before.
 On this visit by Paul Sullivan of Colorado (left) and Frank Criswell of Indiana (right) the first train made a complete run from Dundon to Widen.
 It was an event well worth celebrating with two great modeling buddies!